 During the furlough period, employees are entitled to participate in the same state benefits as otherwise available to them with the exception of receiving their salary.
 Regular premiums will be deducted from each paycheck.

-Retirement benefits will not be negatively impacted by the furlough.
+Retirement benefits are not negatively impacted by a furlough.

-An employee’s state hire date, continuous service date, and performance review date will not be adjusted due to the furlough.
+An employee’s state hire date, continuous service date, and performance review date will not be adjusted due to a furlough.

 Please note that the Paycheck Modeler works only when an employee is within their pay basis.
-Nine month employees will be able to utilize the modeler after they return to an active pay basis on August 16.
+Nine month employees will be able to utilize the modeler after they return to an active pay basis.